Quick Links

 Appeal Dates and Information

 If you wish to appeal, please use this link to complete your appeal online.
 Please do NOT use ANY other appeal form or send your form to your local authority.
-It is suggested that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
-Booklet Link
+It is suggested that you download the explanatory booklet about appeals which you should read before you complete the appeal form – Booklet Link .

 You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
 Your appeal form will not be accepted unless you state the grounds for your appeal.
-You may appeal for more than one school.
+You may appeal for more than one school, but on different forms.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
 If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.

-If you wish to contact the clerk – email : clerk@educationappeals.com
+If you wish to contact the clerk – email: clerk@educationappeals.com

-The timetable for ‘in-year’ appeals is as follows: -
+The timetable for appeals is as follows:

-Last day for lodging appeal forms
+Last day for lodging appeal forms for a place in year 7 to start in September 2026

-will be sent by the Clerk to the Independent
+Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel

-At least 10 school days before the hearing.
-This MAY be
+At least 10 school days before the stage 1 hearing.

 Any additional supporting evidence

-Letter from the Clerk informing you of the
+Letter from the Clerk informing you of the decision of the independent appeal panel

-Timetable for appeals for the 6th form is as follows:-
+Timetable for appeals for the 6th form is as follows

 Last day for Lodging appeals

-4pm on Thursday 31 August 2023 to guarantee that your appeal will be heard within the first weeks of September.
+4pm on Thursday 27 August 2026 to guarantee that your appeal will be heard within the first weeks of September.
 You MUST state the reasons for your appeal on the online form and supply any documentary evidence at this stage e.g. a copy of your result sheet.

 Please note the timetable is very short to enable those appellants who win appeals to start as early into the school year as possible.

-Click here for the 6th form appeal form
+Click here for the 6th form appeal form.

 Appeal date

-The date will be during the month of September 2023.
+The date will be during the month of September 2026.